|Geotagging Digital Photos

 Manual, no GPS: You can use a paper map to obtain the geographic co-ordinates of the location that you've photographed.
 Most countries offer detailed topographic maps with latitude and longitude marked on them.
 However a much easier and free method is to use Google Earth to obtain the co-ordinates.
 This works best in areas of detailed satellite coverage.
 Google Earth continually improves the detail of their database, so if your area doesn't yet have detailed coverage, it should in the next few years.
 Co-ordinates obtained can be manually recorded and then entered into the photo (see Software below).

-Automatic, no GPS: Automatic co-ordinate entry can be done through the latest versions of either Picasa and Google Earth or Breezebrowser Pro and Google Earth.
-It simply involves choosing the photo(s) in Picasa or Breezebrowser Pro, selecting the "Tools > Geotag > Geotag with Google Earth" option, select the location in Google Earth, then press the "geotag" button to write those co-ordinates to your selected photo(s).
+Automatic, no GPS: Automatic co-ordinate entry can be done through the latest version of Picasa and Google Earth.
+It simply involves choosing the photo(s) in Picasa andselecting the "Tools > Geotag > Geotag with Google Earth" option, select the location in Google Earth, then press the "geotag" button to write those co-ordinates to your selected photo(s).
 Very easy.

 Manual, GPS: If you have a GPS unit, you can manually record the location of each photo by simply marking a "waypoint" (most GPS units support waypoints).
 At the end of the day, match your waypoints to your photos and manually transfer the data (see Software below).
 If you are in a car that has a GPS in it, some can mark a co-ordinate (i.e. "Where am I"), check the manual for this type of function.